sv-giampa/JauntyC/README.md

 * Tutorials and template project: https://github.com/sv-giampa/JointyC-Tutorials

+Follow a fast presentation of the library and more detailed introduction.

 # A very fast presentation of the idea
 After this very short description, really few things will be clear, but probably the power of JointyC will be one of these.

-Three main steps to write a compiler with JointyC:
+Execute three main steps to write a compiler with JointyC:

-1) Write your language specifics in the JointyC Definition Language:
+1) write your language specifics in the JointyC Definition Language:
 ```
 //Language.jdl file
 language: yourLanguage;

 lexicon:{
-	myToken = /regex/$, "description of token";
+	myToken = /token1/$, "description of token";
-	mySecondToken = /another regex/$, "description of the second token";
+	mySecondToken = /token2/$, "description of the second token";
 }

 grammar:{